Multi-Player Resource-Sharing Games with Fair Reward Allocation: Introduction

-In our model, we have done two simplifications to the resource-sharing game models described above.
+We have simplified the general resource-sharing game model described above in two ways.
 First, we assume a fair-reward allocation model, where we have assumed the existence of a reward for each resource, which is divided equally between the players selecting it.
 Second, we have assumed simple action spaces for players by allowing each player to select an arbitrary subset of $r$ resources.
-Additionally, we assume a non-cooperative model where player $A_1$ does not place any assumptions on the incentives of the opponents.
-The above simplifications of the general model have several consequences.
+Resource-sharing games with special \textit{per-player reward} definitions have been considered in the literature.
+One such notable case is when the \textit{per-player} reward of a resource is nondecreasing in the number of players selecting the resource.
+These games are called cost-sharing games~\cite{Syrgkanis2010}.
+The particular case when the total cost of a resource is divided equally among the players choosing it is called \textit{fair cost-sharing games}.
+In such a model, a player would prefer to select resources selected by many players.
+In the fair reward allocation model considered in our work, players have the opposite incentive to select resources selected by a small number of players.

-First, the simplified model has various real-world applications.
-The work of \cite{wijewardena2023twoplayer} discusses different real-world applications of the game in the special case $m=2,r=1$ (and without considering the online setting).
-These examples are also relevant to the general case of the problem.
-One example is multiple access control (MAC) in communication systems, where communication channels are accessed by multiple users, and the data rate of a channel is shared amongst the users who select it~\cite{Akkarajitsakul2011}.
+One application of our model is multiple access control (MAC) in communication systems, where multiple users access communication channels, and the data rate of a channel is shared amongst the users who select it~\cite{Akkarajitsakul2011,Garg2002, Felegyhazi2006}.
 Here, a channel can be shared using Time Division Multiple Access (TDMA) or Frequency Division Multiple Access (FDMA), where in TDMA, the channel is time-shared among the users~\cite{Aryafar2013,Felegyhazi2007}, whereas in FDMA, the channel is frequency-shared among the users~\cite{Li2015}.
-In both cases, the total data rate supported by the channel can be considered the utility of the channel.
-Both game settings of this paper are relevant here: The one-slot setting can be used when the mean data rate is known to the users; The online setting is applicable when the mean data rate is unknown to the users, but they receive feedback on the actual data rate after transmission.
+In both cases, the total data rate supported by the channel can be considered the reward of the channel.
+Here, limiting the number of channels accessed by a single user in a given time slot is desirable.
+Additionally, the channel data rate should be shared among the users accessing the channel.

-An application in the area of economics, discussed in \cite{wijewardena2023twoplayer}, is a scenario where a firm chooses a market to enter from a pool of market options.
-Another firm may also choose the same market.
-This example assumes a simplified model with a total revenue for each market, and the total revenue is divided equally among the firms entering the market.
-Our treatment of the case $m>2$, $r>1$ is relevant to this application example because, in a real-world scenario, a firm may compete with multiple firms.
-The online setting treated in this paper is also useful for learning based on repeated market competitions.